HazyResearch/deepdive/doc/doc/advanced/deepdiveapp.md

 * `run/`

-    Each run of the DeepDive application has a corresponding subdirectory under this directory whose name contains the timestamp when the run was started, e.g., `run/20150618-223344.567890/`.
+    Each run of the DeepDive application has a corresponding subdirectory under this directory whose name contains the timestamp when the run was started, e.g., `run/20150618/223344.567890/`.
     All output and log files that belong to the run are kept under that subdirectory.
     There are a few symbolic links with mnemonic names to the most recently started run, last successful run, last failed run for handy access.

+[DDlog]: ../basics/ddlog.html
 [HOCON]: https://github.com/typesafehub/config/blob/master/HOCON.md#readme "Human Optimized Configuration Object Notation"